IIITLucknowSWEngg/CSITTeam022/Assignment 1/SRS.md

 ### 1.3 Definitions, Acronyms, and Abbreviations

-- *User*: The person accessing the MedPlus Clone app (Customer).
+- **User**: The person accessing the MedPlus Clone app (Customer).
-- *Admin*: The person managing the back-end operations of the app (Admin User).
+- **Admin**: The person managing the back-end operations of the app (Admin User).
+- **Pharmacy Partner**: Partner pharmacies that supply medicines and handle logistics for delivery or pickup.
-- *Prescription*: A digital copy of a user’s medicine prescription.
+- **Prescription**: A digital copy of a user’s medicine prescription.
-- *Medicine Search*: A feature allowing users to search for available medicines based on name or category.
+- **Medicine Search**: A feature allowing users to search for available medicines based on name or category.
-- *Order Tracking*: A feature to track the status of the placed orders in real-time.
+- **Order Tracking**: A feature to track the status of the placed orders in real-time.
-- *API*: Application Programming Interface for communication between frontend and backend services.
+- **API**: Application Programming Interface for communication between frontend and backend services.

 ### 1.4 References
 - *Swebok V4*: Software Engineering Body of Knowledge (Swebok) version 4 guidelines.